Azure/azure-kusto-nlog-sink/README.md

         * `ManagedIdentityClientId` :
             * `system` : This will enable managed identity authentication for system assigned managed identity.
             * `<clientId>`:  Setting `ManagedIdentityClientId` to a specific clientId will enable managed identity authentication for user assigned managed identity.
+2. `AzCliAuth`
+    * This authentication mode will use the Azure CLI to authenticate.
+This authentication mode will only work when the application is running on a machine with Azure CLI installed and logged in.
+Accepted values `true` or `false`.
+Default value is `false`.

 ### Running tests